Chance0018/calculator-test-plan/Test-Cases.scenarios.md

-If I'm a Forest Ranger, to be able to calculate the price of littering tickets year round, it needs to work in below freezing tempuratures.
+If I'm a Forest Ranger, to be able to calculate the price of littering tickets year-round, it needs to work in below freezing temperatures.